- 14 Oct 2022

 REST API

 The process for creating a REST API Service is similar to the process for creating Trigger Services.
-Currently, there are three Service Apps that can be created as REST API Services:
+Currently, the following Service Apps that can be created as REST API Services:

 Viewing a Service